-Anna-Maria Helsing has gained an outstanding reputation with leading Scandinavian orchestras and opera houses.
-From 2010 to 2013 Anna-Maria Helsing was Chief Conductor of the Oulu Symphony – the first-ever female conductor at the head of a Finnish symphony orchestra.
+Anna-Maria Helsing has gained an outstanding reputation with leading Scandinavian orchestras and opera houses and in 2020 she was appointed Principal Guest Conductor of the BBC Concert Orchestra in London.
+From 2010 to 2013 Helsing was the Chief Conductor of the Oulu Symphony Orchestra – the first-ever female conductor at the head of a Finnish symphony orchestra.

 Within a short time the Finnish conductor has conducted all the major Finnish and Swedish orchestras as well as many orchestras in the other Scandinavian countries, Estonia, Germany and UK.
 She also conducted productions at the Finnish National Opera, the Royal Swedish and Danish Operas, the Gothenburg Opera and Folkoperan in Stockholm.

 Upcoming highlights this season are Helsing making her debut with Royal Philharmonic Orchestra (London), Brandenburger Symphoniker and Orchester Musikkollegium Winterthur in Switzerland as well as several return visits to Iceland and Odense Symphony Orchestras, SinfoniaNord Iceland, the Finnish Radio Symphony Orchestra, the Lahti Symphony Orchestra, Jönköpings Sinfonietta and Västerås Sinfonietta.
 In the start of 2023 she will be conducting the Vaasa Opera’s major project Pohjalaisia by Madetoja.